Russian Food Glossary – K L M N O

 Photo How to serve red caviar Russian Style

-Oladi – Russian small pancakes 0.5 inches thick made from yeast dough or soda and fry in oil.
-Oladi served with sour cream, honey, butter, sugar, sweet fruit sauce, fresh berries and much more.
+Оладьи ( Oladi ) – Russian small pancakes 0.5 inches thick made from yeast dough or soda and fried in oil.
+Oladi served with sour cream, honey, butter, sugar, sweet fruit sauce, fresh berries, and much more.
 Oladi can be served with caviar as well.

 Recipe Salad Olivier